StephanJoubert/home_assistant_solarman/README.md

 # Installation

+## HACS
+This method is prefered.

 ## Manual
-For this is is highly recomended to use the "Samba share" add-on (you will need to enable advanced mode in your user profile).
+For this, it is highly recomended to use the "Samba share" add-on (you will need to enable advanced mode in your user profile).

-Clone the repo, and copy the "solarman" folder in "custom_components" to the "custom_components" folder in home assistant.
+Clone or download the repo, and copy the "solarman" folder in "custom_components" to the "custom_components" folder in home assistant.

 After that, the folder structure should look as follows: